tryin2bdeveloper/Devops_Group5/usecases/usecase-24.md

 ### CHARACTERISTIC INFORMATION
 ## Goal in Context
 As an analyst, I want to generate a report detailing the population distribution by region for including people living in cities and those not living in cities.
-So that I can support the organization’s analysis related to regional urbanization trends.
+So that I can support the organization’s analysis related to regional of the cities trends.

 ## Scope
 Small organizations.